Thrifty shadow estimation: re-using quantum circuits and bounding tails: Technical lemmas

 \section{Technical lemmas}

-In this appendix we prove some useful, but less interesting, technical statements that are used in the main text.
-Recall that the commutant of the fourth tensor power action of the Clifford group is parameterized by the set $\Sigma_{4,4} = S_4 \cup \hat{S}_3$ as defined in \cref{subsec:cliff}.
+Finally we prove some useful, but less interesting, technical statements that were used in the proofs of Theorems $3$ and $4$.
+Recall that the commutant of the fourth tensor power action of the Clifford group is parameterized by the set $\Sigma_{4,4} = S_4 \cup \hat{S}_3$.

 \begin{lemma} For every state~$\rho$, traceless observable~$O$, and~$T\in \Sigma_{4,4}$, we have

 \end{lemma} \begin{proof} We first prove the claim for $\pi\in S_4\subset \Sigma_{4,4}$.
 Clearly,

 is an arbitrary product of traces of products of the operators~$O$ and~$\rho$, subject only to the constraint that each of $O$ and $\rho$ should appear exactly twice.
 Using $\tr(\rho)=1$, $\tr(O)=0$, and the cyclicity of the trace, the following estimates imply the desired bound for any $\pi\in S_4$,